What is VPI+?

 Reports and Grants Manager

-- Local Contact List (PDF) – includes contact information for the 11 local school divisions
+- Local Contact List-This is a XLS document. – includes contact information for the 13 local school divisions

 - Governor McAuliffe Announces $17.5 Million Federal Preschool Expansion Grant, December 10, 2014 News Release